 - Equipment defects – These cases may involve a third-party claim against the manufacturer in addition to workers’ compensation benefits.

-These accidents may cause serious injury or death to equipment operators, other workers, or visitors, or passersby to the site.
+These accidents may cause serious injury or death to equipment operators, other workers, visitors, or passersby to the site.

 Equipment Accidents and Workers’ Compensation